 Office 365 is one of Microsoft’s fastest emerging products ever, yet some enterprises have come to a standstill when it comes to migrating mailboxes from Exchange (on-premises) to Office 365 Cloud Exchange.
 So, what seems to be the hitch?
 For some, the migration plan interferes with other routine business tasks, and for others the process just seems too damn difficult!
 But, who can blame them?
 The transition from Exchange to Office 365 can certainly not be taken lightly.
-So, if you are considering moving to Office 365 as well, follow these steps for a successful and efficient migration:
+So, if you are considering migrating to Office 365 as well, follow these steps for a successful and efficient move:

 Determine a Suitable Migration Method